The Zeteyn Manual

 Data & Code Cells

-- The output — a plot, a table, a printed value — renders directly below the cell.
+- Run the cell.
+The output (a plot, a table, or a printed value) renders directly below it.

-You can ask the AI to write or debug code in a cell: select the cell, switch to Edit mode, and describe what you need.
+You can ask the AI to write or debug code for you: describe what you need in Chat, or select a cell and switch to Edit mode.

 Molecules, Maps & Diagrams